alouimohamedhabib/CPLUS-MV-APP/README.md

 - [ ] movie card description need small tweaking for arabic language --> some movie dosent have arabic description
 - [x] sort by filter is not working ( potentially API issue)
+- [ ] Lose of filters when changing page